kubernetes/website/content/en/blog/_posts/2021-08-06-api-server-tracing.md

 ### Example Trace: List Nodes

 I could've used any trace backend, but decided to use Jaeger, since it is one of the most popular open-source tracing projects.
-I deployed the Jaeger All-in-one in my cluster, and an deployed OpenTelemetry collector on my control-plane node ([example](https://github.com/dashpole/dashpole_demos/tree/master/otel/controlplane)), and captured traces like this one:
+I deployed [the Jaeger All-in-one container](https://hub.docker.com/r/jaegertracing/all-in-one) in my cluster, deployed [the OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector) on my control-plane node ([example](https://github.com/dashpole/dashpole_demos/tree/master/otel/controlplane)), and captured traces like this one:

 ![APIServer_Etcd](https://user-images.githubusercontent.com/3262098/128613151-91cb925c-4886-4f05-a12a-771c6cbe9807.png)